wso2/docs-choreo-dev/en/docs/troubleshoot/faq.md

 ### Q: What is Asgardeo?
 Asgardeo is an identity provider (IdP) that allows developers to secure access for consumers, business partners, employees, and APIs.
 Asgardeo is Choreo’s default IDP.
 To learn more, visit https://wso2.com/asgardeo/.

+### Q: Why don’t I see the region selector on the project creation page?
+If you are a Choreo cloud data plane user, you can create projects in multiple regions only if you have a paid subscription in Choreo.
+Otherwise, your projects will be created in the same region you selected when onboarding the organization.

+If you are a private data plane user, there will be no region selector in project creation at all.

+### Q: As a Cloud Data Plane user, how can I create components in multiple data planes?
+When a new organization is onboarding to Choreo, a default data plane is set for the organization by getting the preference of the org admin.
+Hereafter, for all the free tier cloud data plane users, they will only be able to create components in the initially selected data plane.
+If a free-tier user needs to create components in a different data plane, the user must get a paid subscription.

 ## Security and data protection

 ### Q: How is data managed in Choreo?